golanlevin/ExperimentalCapture/docs/overcranking.md

 * [Phantom cameras](http://www.visionresearch.com/Products/High-Speed-Cameras/) can achieve about 1.4 million fps.
 * [Spinning mirror systems](http://www.stanfordcomputeroptics.com/applications/physics/rotating-mirror-camera.html) can achieve 3 million fps.
 * This [trillion-fps camera from MIT](http://video.mit.edu/watch/visualizing-video-at-the-speed-of-light-one-trillion-frames-per-second-9742/) can capture the movement of light *as it travels*.

+### Audio

+Special things happen to sound when it is slowed down *and* time-stretched.
+The best-known example of this is the "800% slower" Justin Bieber track, *[U Smile](http://knowyourmeme.com/memes/800-slower-time-stretch)*.
+Note that the time-stretching preserves the original frequences of the audio, rather than causing the pitch to drop into the infrasonic range.